 This guide describes the preparation steps required to deploy Ops Manager on Amazon Web Services (AWS) using Terraform templates.

 The Terraform template for Ops Manager on AWS describes a set of AWS resources and properties.
-For more information about how Terraform creates resources in AWS, see the AWS Provider topic on the Terraform site.
+For more information about how Terraform creates resources in AWS, see AWS Provider in the Terraform documentation.

-If you are deploying Pivotal Application Service (PAS), you may also find it helpful to review different deployment options in the Reference Architecture for Pivotal Cloud Foundry on AWS.
+If you are deploying Pivotal Application Service (PAS), review different deployment options in Reference Architecture for Pivotal Cloud Foundry on AWS.

-- If you intend to install , see AWS Prerequisites and Resource Requirements.
+If you intend to install Pivotal Container Service (PKS), see AWS Prerequisites and Resource Requirements.

-In addition to reviewing the prerequisites for your runtime, ensure you have the following:
+In addition to reviewing the prerequisites for your runtime, ensure you have: